Find Grad Schools

 26 Yearly Graduations

-University of North Carolina at Chapel Hill is the 15th most popular school in the nation for students seeking a doctor's degree in mathematics and statistics.
+University of North Carolina at Chapel Hill is the 15th most popular school in the nation for students seeking a doctor's degree in mathematics & statistics.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-During the 2020-2021 academic year, 26 people received their doctor's degree in mathematics and statistics from UNC Chapel Hill.
-Of these students, 12% were women and 12% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 26 people received their doctor's degree in mathematics & statistics from UNC Chapel Hill.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 14% were women.

 #15